itzshubu/itzshubu/README.md

-# Hi there, I'm Shubu! 👋
+# Hi there, I'm Shubham! 👋

 Welcome to my GitHub profile!
 I'm Shubu, a passionate web developer with a focus on HTML5, CSS3, JavaScript, React.js, and MERN stack development.
 Follow me for insights, projects, and tutorials on modern web development.